-In this tutorial we’ll create a variety of layouts for a Cookery Book intended for self-publishing, either in print or as an eBook, using Adobe InDesign.
-I’ll show you how you can showcase simple, striking photos to create minimal, colourful designs for your pages.
+In this tutorial we’ll create a variety of layouts for a cookery book intended for self-publishing, either in print or as an eBook, using Adobe InDesign.
+I’ll show you how you can showcase simple, striking photos to create minimal, colourful designs for your pages and book layout designs.
 Let’s get cooking!

 Many thanks to Cameron Knight for the beautiful photos used in this tutorial.
 You can read Cameron’s tutorial for putting these together here.

 1. Set Up the Layout of the Document

 Open InDesign and select File > New Document.
 In the New Document window, set the Intent to Print and the No. of Pages to 9.
 Keep Facing Pages selected.
 Under Page Size, select Custom... from the drop-down menu to open the Custom Page Size window.
 Under Name, type "Cookery Book" and set the Width to 170 mm and Height to 270 mm.
 Click Add and then OK.